Menstruation: Length and duration

 The first menstrual period occurs after the onset of pubertal growth, and is called menarche.
 The average age of menarche is 12 to 15 years.
 However, it may occur as early as eight.
 The average age of the first period is generally later in the developing world, and earlier in the developed world.
 The average age of menarche has changed little in the United States since the 1950s.

 Menstruation is the most visible phase of the menstrual cycle and its beginning is used as the marker between cycles.
 The first day of menstrual bleeding is the date used for the last menstrual period (LMP).
-The typical length of time between the first day of one period and the first day of the next is 21 to 45 days in young women, and 21 to 31 days in adults.
-The average length is 28 days; one study estimated it at 29.3 days.
+The typical length of time between the first day of one period and the first day of the next is 21 to 45 days in young women, and 21 to 35 days in adults.
+The average menstrual cycle length is conventionally said to be 28 days.
+In the largest study using data from menstrual apps, the mean menstrual cycle length was determined as 29.3 days.
 The variability of menstrual cycle lengths is highest for women under 25 years of age and is lowest, that is, most regular, for ages 25 to 39 years.
 The variability increases slightly for women aged 40 to 44 years.

-Perimenopause is when a woman's fertility declines, and menstruation occurs less regularly in the years leading up to the final menstrual period, when a woman stops menstruating completely and is no longer fertile.
+Perimenopause refers to the transitional phase leading up to menopause, marked by hormonal changes and irregular menstrual cycles, when a woman stops menstruating completely and is no longer fertile.
 The medical definition of menopause is one year without a period and typically occurs between 45 and 55 years in Western countries.
 Menopause before age 45 is considered premature in industrialized countries.
-Like the age of menarche, the age of menopause is largely a result of cultural and biological factors.
 Illnesses, certain surgeries, or medical treatments may cause menopause to occur earlier than it might have otherwise.